Dall’s Sheep Hunts with Alaska Remote Guide Service

 I went on my first solo Dall Sheep hunt in 1978.
 Despite foul weather, getting blown off the mountain in the dark, getting sick, falling in a glacier, catching a spent bullet with my left eyebrow, and numerous other adventures – I survived!
 I also returned home a lot wiser and smarter, completely addicted to sheep hunting – and with a nice ram!!
 I’ve been on numerous sheep hunts since then and still look forward to each season with anticipation.
 I have a tremendous spot to take 4 to 6 good rams per year, and can also offer add-on or combination hunts for brown or grizzly bears and moose.”

 We hunt in our “Sole Use” guide concession in Denali Preserve, near Mt.
-McKinley.
+Denali.
 My concession just renewed through 2017, and was expanded to 600 plus square miles, and to include prime sheep areas that have been off limits to guided non resident Sheep hunters since 1988!!!

 Prices and Specifics